neondatabase/website/content/docs/guides/sequelize.md

 ## Create a new JavaScript file to test the connection

-1. In your project directory, create a new file (for example, `dbTest.js`) and open it in your favorite text editor.
+1. In your project directory, create a new file (for example, `dbTest.js`) and open it in your favorite editor.

     ```bash
     touch dbTest.js